sst/guide/README.md

 ## Getting Help

-- If you are running into issues with a specific chapter, post in the comments for that [chapter][Discourse].
+- If you are running into issues with a specific chapter, post in the comments for that [chapter][discourse].
 - Open a [new issue](../../issues/new) if you've found a bug
-- Or if you have a suggestion create a [new topic][Discourse] in our forums
+- Or if you have a suggestion create a [new topic][discourse] in our forums
-- If you've found a typo, edit the chapter and submit a [pull request][PR].
+- If you've found a typo, edit the chapter and submit a [pull request][pr].

 ## Source for the Demo App